 The preparation of our financial statements in conformity with GAAP will require management to adopt accounting policies and make estimates and judgments that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from these estimates under different assumptions and judgments and uncertainties, and potentially could result in materially different results under different conditions.
-Our critical accounting estimates are reviewed by our independent auditors and the audit committee of our board of directors.
+Our critical accounting estimates are discussed below.
+These critical accounting estimates are reviewed by our independent auditors and the audit committee of our board of directors.